Anne Pappenheimer Forbes: Career

 Forbes graduated from medical school in 1936.
 She spent the next two years as an intern at Johns Hopkins Hospital.
 Forbes began at MGH in 1939 as an unpaid observer.
-Once World War I got underway, many male physicians were called to active duty and Forbes formally became a colleague of Albright.
+Once World War II got underway, many male physicians were called to active duty and Forbes formally became a colleague of Albright.
 She opened the Ovarian Dysfunction Clinic at MGH.
 When Forbes took the formal position at MGH, she assumed the administrative responsibilities for Albright's research studies, as he had been diagnosed with Parkinson's disease.
 They worked together until 1956, when Albright experienced complications after a brain surgery intended to treat his disease.
 Albright remained in a vegetative state until he died in 1969.

 As one of the first women to become a clinical professor at Harvard Medical School, Forbes balanced her work responsibilities with her family life.
 She married William Hathaway Forbes in 1935 and they had five children, including historian Beatrice Forbes Manz.